aarsonline/aarsonline.github.io/class1/glu1/REF.md

-Becker, Hubert D., et al., "Thermus thermophilus: a link in evolution of the tRNA-dependent amino acid amidation pathways."
+Becker, Hubert D., and Kern, Daniel.
+"Thermus thermophilus: a link in evolution of the tRNA-dependent amino acid amidation pathways."
 Proceedings of the National Academy of Sciences 95.22 (1998): 12832-12837.